nus-cs2103-AY1920S1/duke/README.md

              Now you have 6 tasks in the list.

  *If unsure of task number, you may use the Show Task List function to see the task number of the task you want to delete.

+### Delete All Tasks
+To delete all tasks, use the command `delete all`

+    Example: delete all
+    Outcome: All tasks have been deleted.
+Your task list is now empty.

 ### Mark Task Complete
 To mark a task as completed, use the command `done "task number*"`